Pradeep Sahota, MD, FAAN, FANA, FAASM, FAES, FACP

 David Beversdorf, MD

-- The relationship between serotonin polymorphisms and prenatal stressors in children with autism as compared to Down syndrome and normal children.
+- The relationship between serotonin polymorphisms and prenatal stressors in children with autism.

 - Rodent model of the effect of prenatal stress on social behavior.